 14. DATA SECURITY AND STORAGE OF RECORDS

-We will process personal data securely and protect it from unauthorised or unlawful access, alteration, processing or disclosure, and against accidental or unlawful loss, destruction or damage.
+We will process personal data inline with ICO guidelines and protect it from unauthorised or unlawful access, alteration, processing or disclosure, and against accidental or unlawful loss, destruction or damage.

 Our measures to achieve this include: